UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/python_and_anaconda/python/index.md

 One of the best things about Python is the number of packages provided by the user community.
 On a personal machine, the most popular method today for managing these packages is the use of a package manager, like ```pip```.
 Unfortunately, these may require root access preventing you from being able to successfully install the libraries you need.

 There is an easy solution, however.
-You can use a virtual environment to create a personal python environment that will persist each time you log in.
+You can use a virtual environment to create a personal Python environment that will persist each time you log in.
 There is no risk of packages being updated under you for another user and allows greater control over your environment.

 Virtual Environment Instructions

 1. Set up your virtual environment in your account.
 This step is done one time only and will be good for all future uses of your Python environment.
 You will need to be in an interactive session to follow along.

-    Note: In the commands below, ```/path/to/virtual/env``` is the path to the directory where all of your environment's executables and packages will be saved.
+    Note: In the commands below, ```</path/to/virtual/env>``` is the path to the directory where all of your environment's executables and packages will be saved.
 For example, if you use the path ```~/mypyenv```, this will create a directory in your home called ```mypyenv```.
 Inside will be directories ```bin```, ```lib```, ```lib64```, and ```include```.

     === "Python Version $\geq$ 3.8"
         ```bash
         module load python/<version>
-        virtualenv --system-site-packages /path/to/virtual/env
+        virtualenv --system-site-packages </path/to/virtual/env>
         ```
     === "Python Version $<$ 3.8"
         ```bash
         module load python/<version>
-        python3 -m venv --system-site-packages /path/to/virtual/env
+        python3 -m venv --system-site-packages </path/to/virtual/env>
         ```

 2. To use your new environment, you'll need to activate it.
-Inside your virtual environment, there's a directory called bin that has a file called activate.
+Inside your virtual environment, there's a directory called `bin` that has a file called `activate`.
 Sourcing this will add all of the paths needed to your working environment.
-To activate, run the following, replacing /path/to/virtual/env with the path specific to your account:
+To activate, run the following, replacing `</path/to/virtual/env>` with the path specific to your account:

     ```bash
-    source /path/to/virtual/env/bin/activate
+    source </path/to/virtual/env>/bin/activate
     ```
-3. Once your environment is active, you can use pip to install your python packages.
+3. Once your environment is active, you can use `pip` to install your Python packages.
 You should first upgrade to the latest version of pip.
 For example, to add the pycurl package to the virtual environment:

     ```bash
     pip install --upgrade pip
     pip install pycurl
     ```
 4. That's it!
-As long as your virtual environment is active, you will have access to the packages installed there.
+As long as your virtual environment is active, you will have access to the packages you have installed.
 Virtual environments deactivate when you log out, so for each subsequent session or in batch jobs, you will just need to reactivate the environment to get access to your packages:
     ```bash
     module load python/<version>
-    source /path/to/virtual/env/bin/activate
+    source </path/to/virtual/env>/bin/activate
     ```

 ## Custom Jupyter Kernel